visgl/loaders.gl/docs/arrowjs/api-reference/field.md

 # Field

+> This documentation reflects Arrow JS v4.0.
+Needs to be updated for the new Arrow API in v9.0 +.

 The combination of a field name and data type, with optional metadata.
 Fields are used to describe the individual constituents of a nested DataType or a Schema.

 ## Members